Is it right to charge people for religion?

 But the reality is that no-one has ever found Noah's Ark or the Ark of the covenant.
 Neither has Moses' body ever been found.
 And, despite dubious, unsubstantiated claims from evangelists and Witchdoctors alike, no-one can cure all diseases.
 And perhaps the reason for this is because of the possible consequences described above, that people would no longer require faith or the Bible, or the Kingdom promised in the Bible but, would just require money, and lots of it!
 And so, I ask the question – what is the relationship between money and God?
 Does it cost to have faith?
 What does God charge for His services?

 In our modern, competitive world, nothing is free.
 We must pay for everything we receive, housing, food, water, medical treatment, education and even death (have you seen what they are charging the poor bereaved families to bury their loved ones?).
 So the question arises, what about our religion?
 Shouldn't we have to pay for that too?
-After all, the man who delivers our sermons or baptizes our children has to be paid doesn't he?
+After all, the person who delivers our sermons or baptizes our children has to be paid don't they?
 But what if we are sick or poor, do we still have to pay, and how much?
 What does God himself say on this delicate subject?

 Today religion is one of the biggest businesses in the world.
 People pay billions to leaders and religious organisations for spiritual instruction, hope, encouragement and various religious services.
 Many religions promise to bless the one who pays, some even go so far as to guarantee prosperity and freedom from problems or sickness.
 Yet, in every religion we still find the poor, the sick and the sad.